sunshinescience/sunshinescience.github.io/_posts/2019-08-23-scrape-crowd-funding_2.md

 Type `y` to proceed with necessary packages.

+### Scrapy commands
+Type `scrapy` in the command line and some of the available Scrapy commands will be provided as an output:

+    $ scrapy
+    Scrapy 1.7.3 - project: demo_scrapy

+    Usage:
+    scrapy <command> [options] [args]

+    Available commands:
+    bench         Run quick benchmark test
+    check         Check spider contracts
+    crawl         Run a spider
+    edit          Edit spider
+    fetch         Fetch a URL using the Scrapy downloader genspider     Generate new spider using pre-defined templates list          List available spiders
+    parse         Parse URL (using its spider) and print the results runspider     Run a self-contained spider (without creating a project) settings      Get settings values
+    shell         Interactive scraping console
+    startproject  Create new project
+    version       Print Scrapy version
+    view          Open URL in browser, as seen by Scrapy

+    Use "scrapy <command> -h" to see more info about a command

 ### Create a new project
 Navigate into a directory where you'd like to store your code (here the new project will be called 'demo_scrapy') and type: